AlbertFlorinus/mnistcnn/README.md

   and may be predicted incorrectly (predict "digits/pngsif" for demo).

 UPDATE!
-Alnet-2.0 is soon to be done
+Alnet-2.0 is soon to be done.
+As of now the the mnist images have been upscaled to 112x112 before training so that input images now are JPGs preprocessed to 112x112 instead of 28x28 which combines with strided convolutions to solve the issue of thin lines disappearing during preprocessing.

   To install dependencies, download the project and in terminal run pip install -r path, for example:
   user $ pip install -r /Users/yourname/Downloads/projectname/requirements.txt